ncatlab/nlab-content/pages/8/2/4/6/6428/content.md

 * [[Steven Weinberg]], _The quantum theory of fields_

-sponaneously broken [[global gauge group]] symmetry is discssued in vol I, section 19, and spontaneously broken [[local gauge group]] symmetry in vol I, section 21.4.
+sponaneously broken [[global gauge group]] symmetry is discussed in vol I, section 19, and spontaneously broken [[local gauge group]] symmetry in vol I, section 21.4.

 Textbook discussion of broken symmetry in [[gravity]] and [[supergravity]] in the context of the [[Kaluza-Klein mechanism]] is in